theCapypara/riptide-docs/source/repo_docs/app/magento2.rst

 Waits for ``bin/magento`` to work (= redis and db to start up).

-Changes settings, such as the base url.
+Changes settings, such as the base url, and clears cache.

-Runs mageconfigsync_ to load configuration from the ``dev`` environment from the file ``app/etc/config.yml``.
-If mageconfigsync is not installed this step silently fails.

-Clears cache.

 www
 +++